The Eyes of Kid Midas

 - Keepaway: Hal and Bertram play Keepaway with Kevin's (ordinary and mundane) glasses in the beginning of the book, breaking them.

 - Love Potion: Kevin attempts to use his powers to get his crush to fall in love with him.
-It doesn't work because she's already in love with him; all it does is creep her out.
+It doesn't work; all it does is creep her out.

-- My Future Self and Me: At the end of the book, reality is sufficiently warped that it more closely resembles a dream.
-Fittingly, Kevin encounters a future version of himself who is visiting the past in a dream and exits accompanied by the sound of a ringing alarm clock.
+- My Future Self and Me: At the end of the book, Kevin encounters a future version of himself who is visiting the past in a dream and exits accompanied by the sound of a ringing alarm clock.

 - Ordinary High-School Student: Seventh grade.
 Close enough.